DevExpress-Examples/out-of-maintenance-wpf-dashboard-create-datefilterdashboarditem/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# How to Create a Dashboard with DateFilterDashboardItem in Code
+# Dashboard for WPF - How to Create a Dashboard with DateFilterDashboardItem in Code

 This example creates a dashboard in code and displays it in the Dashboard control.
 The dashboard contains a DateFilter and a Chart items placed in a Group item.
 The dashboard is bound to an Excel data source.
 The layout is constructed in code.